-Imposter Syndrome is finally available for streaming and purchase including Girls Like Me, In 40 Years, Blue Monday, The Ghost of Me, and three brand new songs!
+Imposter Syndrome is now available for streaming and purchase including Girls Like Me, In 40 Years, Blue Monday, The Ghost of Me, and three brand new songs!
 PLUS, we’re touring the new album in ALASKA this coming spring.
 Detailed listings HERE.

 MORE ABOUT THE ALBUM: